wpmetabox/docsv2/docs/fields/post.md

 ### Limit the number of posts for pagination

-The number of posts for pagination is set via the `posts_per_page` parameter in the "Query args":
+The number of posts for pagination is set via the `posts_per_page` parameter in the "Query args" setting:

 ```php
 [